Soliton decomposition of the Box-Ball System: Preliminaries and results

+A \emph{$k$-soliton} is a collection of $2k$ boxes identified by the Takahashi--Satsuma algorithm~\cite{TakahashiSatsuma90} running as follows.

-Notice that a $k$-soliton consists of $k$ zeros followed by $k$ ones or vice-versa, and letters which do not belong to any soliton are all zero and correspond to the records of $\eta$, see Fig.~\ref{fig:algo}.
-For general $\eta \in \cX$ we apply the above algorithm to each excursion.
+Notice that a $k$-soliton consists of $k$ zeros (possibly non-consecutive) followed by $k$ ones or vice-versa, and letters which do not belong to any soliton are all zero and correspond to the records of $\eta$, see Fig.~\ref{fig:algo}.
+For a general $\eta \in \cX$, all excursions have a finite number of boxes.
+To identify the solitons in $\eta$, we take each excursion of $\eta$, append infinitely many zeros to the left and right of the excursion, and then apply the above algorithm to it.